 This fudge-y, healthy nut butter brownie is super simple and a delicious school holiday sweet treat that the kids can easily make themselves.
 After the first batch my 12 yr old declared a pinch of sea salt would make them better.
 So the next lot we added the sea salt and I agree, they were even more delicious (so my little protégé is tracking well – ha ha)!

 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit many specific dietary requirements.

-- 30-50 grams (approx.) dark or milk chocolate buttons (or chopped up squares, I've used Green and Blacks dark chocolate chopped up).
+- 30-50 g dark chocolate -buttons (or chopped up squares, I've used Green and Blacks dark chocolate chopped up).
 For dairy-free use a dairy-free chocolate or cacao nibs.